On Recording:

 What I found, or rather what I made, with the machine below was a system that did not allow for the production of long texts that were transformative mechanisms of thought.
 I ended up with a few entries that longed to be, and parodied, that, several lists of things consumed separated by day, and a couple days that passed unrecorded as texts.
 Around the mid-point of this recording period, I met C on a bench after a night of not sleeping.
 He had been in London for some time, we were catching up.
 I talked about this, as I had talked about this with others as well — knowing that the discussion of it would shape the machine, the matter of whether or not I would recursively include the conversation about the writing in the writing.

 Only this is no longer that.
-And there was the matter of days — the main tension with this machine.
+And there was the matter of days.
 I said that I didn't believe in them, that I was forced to adhere to these sorts of delineations now more than at other periods of my life, and this was the first time I had escaped them in some time.
 C told me something along the lines of "You know, you're not exactly who I'd go to for health advice".